Cosium/git-code-format-maven-plugin/README.md

 # Git Code Format Maven Plugin

 A maven plugin that automatically deploys code formatters as `pre-commit` git hook.
-On commit, the hook will automatically format staged java files.
+On commit, the hook will automatically format staged files.

 # Breaking changes between 3.x and 4.x